Forward variable selection enables fast and accurate dynamic system identification with Karhunen-Lo\`eve decomposed Gaussian processes: Variable selection

 \subsection{Indicator variable methods}

-Reich, Storlie and Bondell took a hierarchical approach to the problem, estimating a separate variance $\tau^2$ for each term in the expansion, which is in turn expressed in terms of an indicator variable with a Bernoulli prior \citep{Reich2009}.
-This approach, like other `indicator variable' methods, accomplishes the variable selection and the training simultaneously and comprehensively, at the cost of requiring a large number of variables in the prior model and a Markov chain Monte Carlo (MCMC) sampling procedure.
-MCMC is significantly slower (and more difficult to implement) than Gibbs sampling.
+Reich, {\em et al.} \cite{Reich2009} took a hierarchical Bayesian approach to the problem, estimating a separate variance $\tau^2$ for each term in the expansion, which is in turn expressed in terms of an indicator variable with a Bernoulli prior.
+This approach, like other `indicator variable' methods, accomplishes the variable selection and the training simultaneously and comprehensively, at the cost of requiring a large number of variables in the prior model and a computationally onerous Markov chain Monte Carlo (MCMC) sampling procedure.

+Other sparse optimization methods such as ridge regression or LASSO share the limitation that many high-order terms must be included in the initial model before downselection occurs.